 2022 - 2023 Silver Muse - Confirmed Booking 20 Dec 2022 to 4 Jan 2023 Sydney - Auckland.
 Enrichment Speaker

-2022 June 16th -26th.
+2022 Coral Princess 16 to 26 June 2022.
 Enrichment speaker on Coral Princess, Brisbane - Brisbane.
 Maritime History, Famous Australians, Great Barrier Reef.

 2020 Confirmed Booking 2020, October/November – back-to-back cruises – Celebrity Solstice, Celebrity Cruise Lines – Destination Speaker (Covid cancellation).

 2020 Completed - January/ February (14 days) – Viking Sun, Viking Cruise Lines – Maritime, Naval, Military & Local History, Local culture.